 Crossbred dogs are the result of mating canines of two different breeds, allowing them to have a bigger gene pool that would enable them to get the best traits of their parents.
 That’s why some people also label crossbreeds as designer dogs, although the same can be said for purebreds.
 Many of them also tend to be better and stronger looking than their purebred counterparts since their genes are much more stable.
 And since they are more genetically diverse, crossbred female canines tend to reproduce equally healthy puppies as well.

 It is important to know what breeds your dog has, especially if you want to ensure their health.
-Luckily, there are DNA test kits for dogs; you just have to look for the best dog DNA test that is available in the market.
+Luckily, there are DNA test kits for dogs; you just have to Google for a dog DNA test that is available in the market.

 It’s common knowledge that pedigreed canines, especially rare ones, can be really hard on your budget.
 So if you want to own one, then better be prepared to shell out some big bucks.
 And you need to set aside a significant amount of your money for maintenance purposes, too!

 On the other hand, crossbreeds come at more reasonable prices (although certain crossbreeds can be just as expensive as purebreds, too).
 Some of them don’t even cost that much; just go to the nearest animal shelter (where there are lots of crossbreed dogs), take your pick, pay for the adoption fees and miscellaneous expenses, and you’re good to go.

 And since they’re healthier and less prone to diseases, you won’t have to spend too much on vet appointments and medicines.

 Purebred or Crossbred Dog – Predictability